osrn/lazy-delegate/README.md

 **PROBE_CYCLE = 120**

 Probe execution (health check) interval in seconds.
-Value < 60 may suffer from github API rate limiting with a 403 Forbidden response.
+Notice that a value < 60 may suffer from github API rate limiting with a 403 Forbidden response.

 <br>